CygenceTech/content-ops-starter/content/pages/index.md

         tagline: ''
         subtitle: ''
         text: >
-          "ETECH has transformed our IT landscape with their innovative solutions and exceptional service.
+          "Cygence has transformed our AI landscape with their innovative solutions and exceptional service.
 Their cybersecurity measures have protected our network from numerous potential attacks, ensuring the safety of our students' and faculty's data.
-ETECH’s support team is knowledgeable and always ready to help, making them an invaluable partner in our digital journey."
+Cygence’s support team is knowledgeable and always ready to help, making them an invaluable partner in our digital journey."

           *— Lisa T., Head of IT, Educational Institution*